 You can buy plastic 10ml pipettes for a few bucks, but you’ll also want to get a pipette bulb because sucking on the pipette to draw the liquid up isn’t very professional.
-The bulbs can cost around $10 to $15 but are well worth the investment.
+The bulbs can cost around $10 but are well worth the investment.

 The other reason the pipetting method is good is the speed, and as we all know bartenders need to be fast.
 There is no fussing around with spoons and the excruciatingly slow pouring technique required to layer liqueurs.
-With the pipette you stick it in the bottle, suck up 10ml, place in the bottom of the shot glass, release and repeat.
+With the pipette, you stick it in the bottle, suck up 10ml, place in the bottom of the shot glass, release and repeat.
 Once you have your pipetting technique down to an art, you can whip out two or three perfectly layered shots in a minute.
-Just remember that for proper technique, you need to remove the suction bulb and quickly place your index finder over the top of the pipette (like a barrel thief or when you use a straw to sample a drink).
+Just remember that for proper technique, you need to remove the suction bulb and quickly place your index finger over the top of the pipette (like a barrel thief or when you use a straw to sample a drink).
 Then you can slowly release your index finger to release the liquid.

 As for making a B-52 using a pipette, you need to do the Bailey’s layer last and you need to place the tip of the pipette between the Grand Marnier layer and the Kahlua layer.
-The only reason you do this is so the Bailey’s doesn’t mes up the sides of the shot glass.
+The only reason you do this is so the Bailey’s doesn’t mess up the sides of the shot glass.
 If you put it in after the Grand Marnier it will streak the bottom of the shot glass and the Kahlua will look cloudy.

 The picture to the left is my first attempt showed the error of my ways.
 But it still made for a cool picture.